dotnet/docs-maui/docs/user-interface/images/splashscreen.md

 A .NET MAUI splash screen can use any of the standard platform image formats, including Scalable Vector Graphics (SVG) files.

 > [!IMPORTANT]
 > .NET MAUI converts SVG files to PNG files.
 Therefore, when adding an SVG file to your .NET MAUI app project, it should be referenced from XAML or C# with a .png extension.
+The only reference to the SVG file should be in your project file.

 A splash screen can be added to your app project by dragging an image into the *Resources\Splash* folder of the project, where its build action will automatically be set to **MauiSplashScreen**.
 This creates a corresponding entry in your project file: